Bulgarian Football Union president Borislav Mihaylov resigns over racist abuse against England

 FIFA: No place for discrimination in football

-World governing-body FIFA have also issued a statement condemning the incidents that took place in Sofia and urged all its member associations to take a zero-tolerance to racism.
+World governing body FIFA has also issued a statement condemning the incidents that took place in Sofia and urged all its member associations to take a zero-tolerance to racism.

 "FIFA's position on the issue of discrimination is unequivocal: discrimination of any kind has no place in football.